molily/molily.de/_posts/2023-05-13-browser-compatibility-baseline.md

 Google Baseline does not answer crucial browser compatibility questions.
 Baseline merely states that the latest and the previous versions of certain evergreen browser support a feature interoperably.
 This is good to know, but not enough to use the feature on your site in a safe manner.

-I fear that Google's Baseline initiative oversimplifies the discourse on browser support.
+My fear is that Google's Baseline initiative oversimplifies the discourse on browser support.
 Web authors will see "widely supported", all-green checkmarks and alleged 100% browser support and use the feature without further examination.
 Web publishers will say "we require Baseline" without realizing that it means they only support two-month-old evergreen browsers plus the latest Safari.

 Coming back to the [pursued benefits](https://web.dev/baseline/):